lukecav/acf-gravity-forms-add-on/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Advanced Custom Field with which you can select Gravityforms.
+Advanced Custom Field with which you can select Gravity forms.

 == Description ==